omartell/numeralia/README.md

 ## Usage

-Send a GET request to `/numerals/{n}` with your number.
+Send a GET request to `/numerals/{n}` with a number smaller than one trillion.
 You can click on the following links to see a few examples: [172](http://numeralia.herokuapp.com/numerals/172), [1,789](http://numeralia.herokuapp.com/numerals/1789), [9,873,456](http://numeralia.herokuapp.com/numerals/9873456).

 Alternatively, use a tool like CURL to change the Accept header and get different representations: